arend-lang/site/src/documentation/tutorial/PartI/idtype.md

   => (f (\lam x => a = x)).1 idp
 {%endarend%}

-The inverse Leibniz principle (which we will call merely Leibnitz principle as well) says that if {%ard%}a = a'{%endard%}, then
+The inverse Leibniz principle (which we will call merely Leibniz principle as well) says that if {%ard%}a = a'{%endard%}, then
 {%ard%}a{%endard%} and {%ard%}a'{%endard%} satisfy the same properties, that is if {%ard%}P a{%endard%} is true, then
 {%ard%}P a'{%endard%} is true.
 The proof of this is easy, but requires some constructs that will be introduced very shortly further in this module: